-Yorkshire Air Ambulance HEMS paramedic Sammy Wills took the lead in the delivering the twins.
-Baby Poppy arrived first and was handed to YAA paramedic Tyrone to assess her, and Sammy then worked on delivering her baby brother Jake.
+Yorkshire Air Ambulance HEMS paramedic Sammy Wills took the lead in delivering the twins.
+Baby Poppy arrived first and was handed to YAA paramedic Tyrone to assess her, Sammy then worked on delivering her baby brother Jake.

 Jake was in the breech position and he was born in his amniotic sac.
 Sammy had to work against the clock to break the sac and get the youngster breathing.

-Speaking of the Yorkshire Air Ambulance, said: “Sammy was fantastic.
+Speaking of the Yorkshire Air Ambulance, Catherine said: “Sammy was fantastic.
 I didn’t even fully process what had happened until I reached the hospital.”

 Jake and poppy were born at 10.33am on the 21st February 2019 and Catherine was taken to York Hospital by road ambulance.
 Both Yorkshire Air Ambulance paramedics accompanied the mother and babies to ensure their safe journey.

 Catherine spent several nights in hospital as she adjusted to being a mum to twins.
-Unfortunately, Jake had to be sent to Hull University Teaching Hospital to the neo-natal care unit where received a blood transfusion.
+Unfortunately, Jake had to be sent to Hull University Teaching Hospital to the neo-natal care unit where he received a blood transfusion.
 Thankfully, both babies were discharged at 36 weeks old and they are continuing to do well at home.